Finding Cold Weather Snook In Tampa Bay

 Techniques for Wintertime Snook

-Any angler worth their salt knows that the type of rod, reel, line, and leader used can make or break a fishing trip.
+Any saltwater fisherman worth their salt knows that the type of rod, reel, line, and leader used can make or break a fishing trip.
 This is especially true when targeting snook, as these fish are notorious for their sharp gill plates and the structures they often inhabit.
 Anglers must step up their rig with a heavier fluorocarbon leader to avoid getting cut off.

 A picture of Finding Cold Weather Snook In Tampa Bay with Bag´Em Fishing Charters